simon-m-mudd/CV_SMudd/readme.md

 To install the font (in this case the test is the Font Hack)

 Update: I am putting the font in the repo so you don't have to do steps 1-4.
+Important: You need to do this every time you re-load the docker container!

 1. The blang/latex container doesn't have all the stuff you need to get the font, so first run `apt-get update`
 2. Then `apt-get install wget`